 use for having such long heads, such as the possible belief that the

-brain could have more room to grow bigger so that one perhaps could
+brain could have more room to grow bigger, so that one would

-be as smart as the "gods" they were possibly mimicking?
-Personally I
+perhaps become just as gifted as the "gods" they were possibly mimicking?